sloonz/uback/README.md

 ## Quickstart and Documentation

 All the documentation is in the [doc/](doc/) directory.
-You should start by the [tutorial](doc/tutorial.md) and then jump to advanced topics ([file format](doc/file-format.md), TODO: custom sources, custom destinations) or the documentation specific to each source or destination.
+You should start by the [tutorial](doc/tutorial.md) and then jump to advanced topics ([file format](doc/file-format.md), [custom sources](doc/custom-sources.md),
+TODO: custom destinations) or the documentation specific to each source or destination.

 ## Supported Sources